Ivo-Balbaert/The_Way_to_Mojo/book/1_What_is_Mojo.md

 Here are the killer features of Mojo:
 0- PROGRESSIVE/STATIC TYPING: Leverage types for better performance and error checking.
 1- fast compilation
 2- fast execution (runtime performance): ZERO COST ABSTRACTIONS: Take control of storage by inline-allocating values into structures.
+Mojo includes a *high-performance concurrent runtime*.
 3- automatic memory management:  OWNERSHIP + BORROW CHECKER: Take advantage of memory safety without the rough edges.
 >Note: if really needed, you could do manual memory management in Mojo.
 It provides a manual management system using pointers similar to C++ and Rust.